Aspartic acidAsparaginic acid

-Aspartic acid, also called asparaginic acid, is one of the nonessential amino acids.
-"Nonessential" means that our bodies produce it even if we don't get this amino acid from the food we eat.
+Aspartic acid is a nonessential amino acids .
+Amino acids are building blocks of proteins.
+"Nonessential" means that our bodies produce it even if we do not get this amino acid from the food we eat.

 Aspartic acid helps every cell in the body work.
 It plays a role in: